maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 **Step 3 - Review the Swagger Spec**

 We use API Gatewway with Open API Swagger specifications to connect the backend cloud run to API Gateway and setup the API Gateway configuration.
-Review the api-gateway--espv2-definition.yml.tmpl file.
+Review the file `api-gateway--espv2-definition.yml.tmpl`.

 Note that, firebase is used as authetication for API Gateway.